nesi/support-docs/docs/Scientific_Computing/Supported_Applications/ANSYS.md

 Multiple *processes* each with a single *thread*.

-Not limited to [one node]{.dfn .dictionary-of-numbers}.\
+Not limited to one node.\
 Model will be segmented into `-np` pieces which should be equal to `--ntasks`.

 Each task could be running on a different node leading to increased communication overhead\
-.Jobs can be limited to a single node by adding  `--nodes=1`{style="font-size: 14px;"} however this will increase your time in the queue as contiguous cpu\'s are harder to schedule.
+.Jobs can be limited to a single node by adding  `--nodes=1` however this will increase your time in the queue as contiguous cpu\'s are harder to schedule.

 **Distributed Memory Parallel is currently not supported on Māui.**